ptmt/ptmt.github.com/_posts/2016-02-21-react-native-one-year-later.md

 So, you're married now, [the honeymoon at Paris](http://localhost:4000/2015/07/30/react-europe.html) has ended a weeks ago.
 Welcome to the everyday life.

 At first, you realise, that React doesn't solve all problems with performance magically.
 Regarding you can't affect UI thread directly, and React gives you *cheap* updates, there are tons of a potential bottlenecks.
 Blocking Javascript Thread is one of these.

 <img src="/images/2016/speak-1.jpg" alt="Speak screenshot" style="width: 200px;"/>

-So you profile, enforce pure components, cache reducers, whatever generic strategy for optimizing the React performance, and always have an option: writing a low-level Objective C.
+So you profile, enforce pure components, cache reducers, do whatever generic strategy for optimizing the React performance, and always have an option: writing a low-level Objective C.

 ![](/images/2016/speak-2.jpg)
 ![](/images/2016/speak-3.png)
 *Wow, such memory leaks from an almost empty project!
-Poor GC on JavascriptCore struggling with the inexperienced developer.*
+Brave GC on JavascriptCore struggling with the inexperienced developer.*

 It's nice that all XCode's instruments Chrome Developer Tools finally available for you.
-And by the way, nothing serious here, just an issue with the developer environment.
+And by the way, nothing serious here, just an issue with the environments settings.

 ![](/images/2016/speak-4.jpg)

-Your everyday routine is a forking almost every two `react-native-%plugin%` out there.
+Your everyday routine is a forking almost every second `react-native-%plugin%` out there.
 Your everyday routine is a writing your own `RCT_EXPORT_MODULE`.
-Your everyday routine is upgrading npm modules on the next version.
+Your everyday routine is upgrading some npm module on the next version.

 But at the end it's getting better and better everyday:

+- [RNPlay](https://rnplay.org) allows to check your ideas instantly;

-- [RNPM](https://github.com/rnpm/rnpm) is becoming a thing recently;
+- [RNPM](https://github.com/rnpm/rnpm) is becoming a thing;

 - State management solved for you: use either GraphQL/Relay ([Reindex](https://reindex.io)) or Redux + AsyncStorage.
 Ok, not quite solved, but it's also just an another routine.

 - [Ship your app 10 times](https://apphub.io) per day.

-— React gives you familiar abstractions which feels more right than .xib, UIViewController, AutoLayout, CoreData.
+- React gives you familiar abstractions which feels more right than .xib, UIViewController, AutoLayout, CoreData.
 And it's **up to you** how much of your app would be on the native side.

 # Stage Four: Inspiration